awsdocs/aws-cloudformation-user-guide/doc_source/stackinstances-override.md

 In the example command shown here, we change the default snapshot delivery frequency for delivery channel configuration from **TwentyFour\_Hours** to **Twelve\_Hours** for the specified stack instances\.
 Because we are still using the current template, we add the `--use-previous-template` parameter\.

 1. Run the following command\.
-For *\-\-stack\-set\-name*, specify the stack set name `my-awsconfig-stackset`\.
+For `--stack-set-name`, specify the stack set name *my\-awsconfig\-stackset*\.

    Set the failure tolerance and maximum concurrent accounts by setting `FailureToleranceCount` to `0`, and `MaxConcurrentCount` to `1` in the `--operation-preferences` parameter, as shown in the following example\.
 To apply percentages instead, use `FailureTolerancePercentage` or `MaxConcurrentPercentage`\.
-For the purposes of this walkthrough, we are using count, not percentage\.
+For this walkthrough, we are using count, not percentage\.

-   \[Self\-managed permissions\] Provide the accounts IDs for which you want to override parameter values on stack instances\.
+   \[Self\-managed permissions\] Provide the account IDs for which you want to override parameter values on stack instances\.

    ```
    aws cloudformation update-stack-instances --stack-set-name my-awsconfig-stackset --use-previous-template --parameter-overrides ParameterKey=MaximumExecutionFrequency,ParameterValue=TwentyFour_Hours\\,Twelve_Hours --operation-preferences FailureToleranceCount=0,MaxConcurrentCount=1 --accounts ["012345678901"] --regions ["eu-west-1", "us-west-2"]
    ```

    \[Service\-managed permissions\] Provide the organization root ID, OU IDs, or AWS Organizations account IDs for which you want to override parameters on stack instances\.
-In this example, we override parameter values for stack instances in all accounts in the OU with ID `ou-rcuk-1x5j1lwo`\.
+In this example, we override parameter values for stack instances in all accounts in the OU with the *ou\-rcuk\-1x5j1lwo* ID\.

    The overridden parameter values only apply to the accounts that are currently in the target OU and its child OUs\.
 Accounts added to the target OU and its child OUs in the future will use the stack set default values and not the overridden values\.